-Buildings use many forms of energy, including electricity, natural gas, various types of fuel oil and district steam.
-Carbon emissions come primarily from burning fossil fuels.
+Buildings use many types of energy, such as electricity, natural gas, different types of fuel oil, and steam.
+Carbon emissions come from burning fossil fuels.

-These different forms of energy use release different amounts of carbon.
-To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted (see #14 below for the specific emissions factors in the law).
+These different types of energy use release different amounts of carbon.
+To calculate building carbon emissions, each type of energy use must be multiplied by an “emissions factor” (also called a “greenhouse gas coefficient”) to convert from energy use to carbon emitted.

 HOW MUCH CARBON COMES FROM EACH TYPE OF ENERGY? :

 Owners will also have the option to calculate electricity carbon intensity based on time of use.
-Further details will be specified in Department of Buildings rules.
+Further details is given in the Department of Buildings rules.

 HOW CAN I FIND THE TEXT OF THE LEGISLATION?
 The original building emissions law is available on the New York City Council website here.
 A number of its provisions were amended in a technical update available here.